 Q: Does it have a jet engine then?

-Q: I guess you could keep up with a Bugatti Veyron then?
+Q: Wow that must be pretty quick.
+I guess you could keep up with a Bugatti Veyron then?

 Q: What about braking?

 A: Backing off from 260mph gives 600bhp worth of drag.
 Slamming up the wing gives drag and downforce so we can pull 3G on the brakes – only a good idea with a full harness on though and it’s hard to hold your head up.
-In some ways the brakes are too good as there is always a danger of collecting all the cars behind you whenever you stop.
+In some ways the brakes are too good, especially at lower speeds, as there is always a danger of collecting all the cars behind you whenever you stop.

 Q: Why isn’t the rear wing on straight?

-A: The wing is computer controlled for downforce as well as lateral force.
+A: The wing is computer controlled for downforce as well as lateral force, hence the sideways tilt.
 We literally fly round corners.
 It sounds silly but we park the wing sloping to stop people putting their drinks on it at the pub.
 The car always has a crowd round it and it was fun when the start up routine tipped all the drinks off the back but we thought glass on the road was a bad idea.

 Q: So what made you build it then?